 Photographed were Yeoman 1/c Anne Elizabeth Madden Malick of Malden, Massachusetts, Lieutenant (jg) Lillian Cryan of Lynn, Massachusetts, Seaman 1/c Barbara Amarni of Somerville, Massachusetts, and Marine Corps Women’s Reservist Lieutenant Mary Mitchell of Los Angeles, California.

 Yeoman Malick joined the WAVES in 1943.
 She began her Navy service in Washington, D.C., in communications and was eventually attached to the Office of Intelligence, First Naval District in Boston.
 Malick was honorably discharged at the war’s end in 1945.
 In a letter written in 2001 to the USS Constitution Museum, Malick (now Anne Harrington) recalled that “along the way, I received a medal for qualifying as an expert with a .38-calibre revolver.”

 One month after the Boston Globe pictorial spread, as WWII was winding down, USS Constitution entered Dry Dock 1 in the Charlestown Navy Yard on July 28, 1945.
-This was the first docking since 1936 and the Navy was anxious to determine the ship’s underwater condition.
-Test borings taken of the ship’s hull indicated that she was in very good condition.
-Similar to her 1936 docking, a number of copper sheets on the lower hull had to be replaced, especially at the waterline.
+This was the first docking since 1936 and the navy was anxious to determine the ship’s underwater condition.
+Test borings taken of the ship’s hull indicated that it was in very good condition.
+Similar to the 1936 docking, a number of copper sheets on the lower hull had to be replaced, especially at the waterline.
 “Old Ironsides” was refloated that August.

 Today, women employed by Naval History & Heritage Command Detachment Boston are an integral part of USS Constitution‘s modern restorations.
 Several women ship restorers have worked on the 1992, 2007, and 2015 restorations as carpenters riggers, sailmakers, and caulkers.